Delete Cloud Service

 The response includes an HTTP status code and a set of response headers.

-If you use the comp=media parameter, the Delete Cloud Service is an asynchronous operation and always returns the status code 202 (Accepted).
+If you use the comp=media parameter, the operation is asynchronous and always returns the status code 202 (Accepted).
 The status code for the request is embedded in the response; if successful, the status code is 200 (OK).

 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the HTTP/1.1 protocol specification.

 A value that uniquely identifies a request made against the Management service.
-For an asynchronous operation, you can call get operation status with the value of the header to determine whether the operation is complete, has failed, or is still in progress.
-See Tracking Asynchronous Service Management Requests for more information.
+For an asynchronous operation, you can call Get Operation Status with the value of the header to determine whether the operation is complete, has failed, or is still in progress.